On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

-You're not as self-aware as you think (and apparently neither am I)
+You're not as self-aware as you think (and neither am I)

-Two weeks ago, I wrote about Morita Therapy, the practice of allowing our emotions to live inside us without conditions.
+I’ve written about Morita Therapy and its methods for allowing our emotions to live inside us without conditions.

-Imagine our feelings are our body’s ecosystem—just like we can’t control nature, and we let the rain take its course, we also can’t control our emotions.
+Imagine our feelings are our body’s ecosystem—just like we can’t control nature and let the rain take its course, we also can’t control our emotions.

 Morita Therapy is based on the idea of acceptance.
 Instead of indulging, avoiding, or numbing our feelings, we should practice co-existing alongside them.